ComfyUI Extension: ComfyUI Street View Loader Node

 3. In ComfyUI, add the Street View URL Parser node and paste the URL into it.

-5. Connect the outputs of the Parser to the inputs of the Loader (location to location, etc.).
+5. Connect the outputs of the Parser to the inputs of the loader (location to location, etc.).

 Street View URL Parser